SwisscomTrustServices/AIS-Postman-Samples/README.md

 ## ETSI Samples Description

-In order to use these Postman samples the user has to first ...
+In order to use these Postman samples the user has to first generate a certificate signing request (CSR) and .....

 * https://auth.trustservices.swisscom.com/
 **Broker Authentication Flow**: In order to generate an auth_code for the /token endpoint, you will need to identify via broker using an appropriate IdP depending on your evidence (MID, PF or PWDOTP).
 After successful authentication you will receive the code in the URL.